TuomasMattila/PDF-tool/README.md

 - Edit PDF's metadata

 ## Changelog
+25.3.2023: Bookmarks of a PDF can be viewed in the app

 19.3.2023: Combining PDF files

 18.3.2023: Simple GUI for the app, adding bookmarks to multiple PDF files a time